googlecreativelab/teachable-machine-boilerplate/README.md

 Deeplearn.js has a built in model for doing this.
 Its called [KNN Image Classifier Model](https://github.com/PAIR-code/deeplearnjs/tree/master/models/knn_image_classifier), and this boilerplate code shows how to easily use it.

+If you are insterested in using this with [p5.js](https://p5js.org/), ITP has created a similar example that you can find [here](https://github.com/ITPNYU/p5-deeplearn-js/tree/master/demos/teachableMachine).

 ## Use code
 To use the code, first install the javascript dependencies by running